 Green beans are available year round, with a peak season of May to October.
 Green beans are also called string beans and snap

 beans.
 Green beans were once called string beans.
-Today they are string less.
+Today's green beans have no strings.

 Cleaning and Preparing Fresh Green Beans: